 Our New York patients have their eggs or embryos stored at our lab at 693 5th Avenue.
-Our San Francisco patients have their eggs stored at a third party lab where we perform all procedures in conjunction with PFC.
+Our San Francisco patients have their eggs stored at a third party lab where we perform all procedures in conjunction with Laurel Fertility.

 The Storage failure was a result of a multi-systems failure at that facility.
 This situation is extremely rare and the industry has learned a great deal from this unfortunate event.
 We at Kindbody have a state of the art lab with back-up generators and routine multi-level check and balance system that ensures the lab storage units are monitored and functioning optimally 24/7.

 One of the most crucial aspects that is often overlooked when choosing a fertility clinic is the quality of the assisted reproductive technology (ART) laboratory.
 Your clinic should be able to provide you with details about the lab’s operation, whether it is an in-house lab or an outsourced lab that is part of a larger laboratory.
 Understanding what to look for and the kind of questions you should ask about the IVF lab will help to ensure that you are getting the best possible care.